eeberhard/aica-api/docs/docs/reference/02-yaml-syntax.md

 ### Position

-This optional field is identical to the [hardware position](#position) and is used to provide an X, Y position for the component when rendered as a node in the AICA interactive graph editor.
+This optional field is identical to the [button position](#position) and is used to provide an X, Y position for the component when rendered as a node in the AICA interactive graph editor.

 ### Log level